-Considering all the information, it is envisaged that this proposed Grootdrink Housing Development will have a low negative impact on the environment, and the socio-economic benefits are expected to greatly outweigh any negative impacts, especially if the mitigation measures as recommended by the various specialists and detailed in Section 9 (Appendices 6A-6D) and the Environmental Management Programme (Appendix 9) are implemented.
-It must be noted that a proper waste management plan, addressing adequate sewage and solid waste management, must be added as a condition to the granting of the environmental authorisation.
-This waste management plan must be implemented to effectively address the expected increase in pressure on existing services.
+Considering all the information, it is envisaged that this proposed Boegoeberg Housing Development will have a low negative impact on the environment, and the socio-economic benefits are expected to greatly outweigh any negative impacts.
+The mitigation measures, as recommended by the various specialists and detailed in the EMPr (Appendix H) must be implemented.
+It must be noted that a proper waste management plan, addressing the functioning of the wastewater treatment works and solid waste removal to service the proposed development (i.e. existing and increased demand for these services), must be added as a condition to the granting of the environmental authorisation.
+This waste management plan must be implemented to address the expected increase in pressure on existing services - as per recommendations proposed and addressed in the Engineer's Services Report (Appendix 4B).
+In addition to parameters stipulated in the Engineer's Services Report (Appendix 4B), a Stormwater Management Plan (SWMP) must be designed and compiled to address concerns raised by the I&AP - namely the potential flow of sewageand/or solid waste-contaminated stormwater runoff from the development into the drainage lines and subsequently the Orange River.
+Therefore, it is recommended that the proposed development be supported/ authorized subject to the compilation of a SWMP which includes required engineering parameters (Appendix 4B) and the management of potentially sewage- and/or solid waste-contaminated stormwater runoff.

-It is therefore recommended that the proposed Grootdrink Housing Development (Alternative 4) be supported and be authorised with the necessary conditions of approval, subject to the implementation of the recommended enhancement, mitigation measures proposed by specialists and stipulated in the EMPr, and the compilation and effective implementation of a waste management plan.
+It is therefore recommended that the proposed Boegoeberg Housing Development (Alternative 4) be supported and be authorised with the necessary conditions of approval, namely the compilation of a stormwater management plan and waste management plan (addressing sewage and solid waste management), along with the implementation of recommendations / mitigation measures proposed by Specialists (Appendices 6A-D) and included in the EMPr (Appendix 9).